by

 • Think long-term

-Even if you’re not offered the full time position, your experience and new knowledge will help you in your next job search.
+Even if you’re not offered the full-time position, your experience and new knowledge will help you in your next job.

-The best chemistry graduate schemes depend upon what you want or expect from this experience.
-You might like the sound of some but not others, and generally it will all boil down to your personal interests and perspective.
+The best chemistry graduate scheme for you depends on what you want from the experience.
+It will all boil down to your personal interests and perspective.
 It will also largely depend on your qualifications.

-Generally, you can gauge whether a graduate scheme might be right for you (or not) based on the following criteria:
+Generally, you can gauge whether a graduate scheme might be right for you based on the following criteria:

 • Work environment and culture